Most recent photos

 Olypmus PEN-F with Olympus MFT 17mm F/1.8 M.Zuiko Digital

-Macro (maianly for flora)
+Macro (mainly for flora)

 Olympus MFT 60mm f/2.8 ED Macro